The Bankrate promise

 What is a safe deposit box?

-A safe deposit box is a secure container usually made of metal that’s used to store valuables at a bank or credit union.
-These boxes are often kept in vaults and can be rented throughout the lifetime of a customer for an annual fee.
+A safe deposit box is a secure container, usually made of metal, that’s used to store valuables at a bank or credit union.
+These boxes are often kept in vaults and can be rented by bank customers for a fee.

 Modern safe deposit boxes have been around since the mid-1800s.
 Some banks today consider them to be an outdated service and have stopped offering them.
-Branch closures have reduced the availability of safe deposit boxes altogether.
+Branch closures have reduced the availability of safe deposit boxes.
 But there’s still a demand for them, says David P. McGuinn, a former Houston banker, and president and founder of Safe Deposit Specialists, a training and consulting firm.